 If you pay for your China flight using your credit card, that’s takes a big chunk out of this spend requirement.
 Plus, if you take Delta, you’ll earn 2 miles per dollar spent.

-If you already have status with an airline, though, or if you’re buying international round-trip tickets anyway, you might as well take advantage of the airline alliances!
+If you already have status with an airline, though, or if you’re buying international round-trip tickets anyway, you might as well take advantage of the airline alliances.

-Step 5: Off-Season & Non-Holiday China Flights
+Step 4: Off-Season & Non-Holiday China Flights

 Like in your home country, airfare to China differs from season to season as well as during the holidays.
 If you have flexible travel plans, you are likely to find cheap flights to China from January to February as it the low point in the tourist season.